zaidalhuda/ai-in-teaching/README.md

 ```
 Review this content for potential bias:
 [Insert content]
-Identify: Missing perspectives, assumptions, stereotypes, cultural biases.
+Identify: Missing perspectives, assumptions, stereotypes, cultural biases, temporal limitations.
-Consider both Western and Chinese perspectives.
+Consider both Western and Chinese perspectives, and current vs. historical viewpoints.
-Suggest ways to make it more inclusive.
+Suggest ways to make it more inclusive and current.
 ```

 **Fact Verification Request**
 ```
-Check this information for accuracy from multiple cultural perspectives:
+Check this information for accuracy from multiple cultural and temporal perspectives:
 [Insert content]
-Identify claims that need verification and suggest reliable sources from different regions.
+Identify claims that need verification and suggest reliable sources from different regions and time periods.
+Note which information might be outdated vs. current.
 ```

 **Cultural Sensitivity Review**